jadilorenzo/obsidian/Story/Story.md

 *Not enough time to crawl to the rear panel.* His options were dwindling fast.
 He could survive if he jumped before impact, but by then, it’d be too late for the boy gripping his father’s arm and the miserable, pathetic, trembling attendant on the floor.

-Alan’s jaw tightened. *I’m not here to save myself.* He leaped from the side of the train.
+Alan’s jaw tightened. *I’m not here to save myself.*

 The popular imagery of time moving in slow motion is misleading.
 It’s not that the world slows down, but rather that the mind predicts reality with razor-sharp precision before it unfolds.
 Alan didn’t see events as they were — he saw them as they would be.